 The World Justice Project’s independent, survey-based data and insights provide common ground and a credible guide to protecting and advancing the rule of law.
-Our research and engagement priorities address the world’s most pressing governance challenges: rising authoritarianism, unequal access to justice, corruption, environmental destruction, imperiled human rights, and a public health crisis.
+Our research and engagement priorities address the world’s most pressing governance challenges: rising authoritarianism, unequal access to justice, corruption, imperiled human rights, and rising inequities at a time of crisis.

 When you support the World Justice Project, you’ll be joining a movement to strengthen the rule of law worldwide.
 Join us by donating today.